Kei tēnei whārangi

 - Showcasing the regions, which sought to invest in projects that showcase local culture and history in the region

 - Untold stories, which sought to bring more diversity to storytelling and content creation in the mainstream cultural sector.

-The Ministry was already reconsidering progressing these two streams as planned due to need in other areas.
 Increasing access, participation, and diversity in the cultural sector remains a priority for Manatū Taonga, and we will be evaluating further opportunities to achieve this goal within existing funding opportunities and into the future.

 In the meantime, if you have any questions, please get in touch by emailing [email protected]